gplepage/vegas/doc/source/tutorial.rst

 new variables ``y[d]`` (where ``0 < y[d] < 1``) that make the integrand
 easier to integrate.
 The integrator is used to evaluate the integral in ``y``-space.
-To illustrate how this works, we replace the last three lines of the code above with the following::
+To illustrate how this works, we replace the last three lines of the code at the start of this section with the following::

     def smc(f, neval, dim):